Syamantaka: Krishna's marriage to Satyabhama

 Meanwhile, Krishna's companions, having waited twelve days for Krishna to come out of the cave, returned to Dvaraka, despondent.
-All of Krishna's friends and family members became extremely sorrowful and began regularly worshipping Goddess Lakshmi to assure the deity's safe return.
+All of Krishna's friends and family members became extremely sorrowful and began regularly worshipping Goddess Lakshmi to assure the Lord's safe return.
 Even as they performed this worship, Krishna entered the city in the company of his new wife.
-He summoned Satrajita to the royal assembly, and, after recounting to him the entire story of the Syamantaka jewel's recovery, returned it to him.
-Satrajita accepted the jewel, but with great shame and remorse.
-He went back to his home, and there he decided to offer Krishna not only the jewel, but also his daughter, Satyabhama, so as to atone for the offense he had committed against the lord's lotus feet.
-Krishna accepted the hand of Satrajita's daughter, Satyabhama, who was endowed with all divine qualities.
+He summoned Satrajita to the royal assembly, and, after said to him the entire story of the Syamantaka jewel's recovery, returned it to him.
+Satrajita accepted the jewel, but with great shame and remorse, He went back to his palace, and he decided to offer Krishna not only the jewel, but also his daughter, Satyabhama, so as to atone for the offense he had committed against the lord.
+Krishna accepted Satrajita's daughter, Satyabhama, who was endowed with all divine qualities.
 But he refused the jewel, returning it to King Satrajita.